 It comes with a full size, well spread out keyboard which reduces typos.
 Performs fairly quietly, until you really push the graphics card to the limit.
 Sound is decent and gets the job done.
 All in all, a very good option for gaming enthusiasts.

-Buying a laptop doesn’t always mean shelling out $600 – $1000.
+Buying a laptop doesn’t always mean shelling out a fortune.
 Chromebooks are really picking up due to their affordability, performance and versatility.
-For as low as around $200 (prices vary over time and in different stores), you can get all your common tasks done, including web browsing, editing documents, creating spreadsheets and presentations and much more.
-For additional $100 or so, you can go for a touch version which is very intuitive.
+For a reasonable price, you can get all your common tasks done, including web browsing, editing documents, creating spreadsheets and presentations and much more.
+For an additional smaller amount, you can go for a touch version which is very intuitive.
 All of Google apps integrate seamlessly into it but you need to be connected to Wi-Fi all the time.